Thomas of Bayeux: Archbishop under William I

 All of these decisions were ratified in the Accord of Winchester that year, witnessed by the King and the papal legate, or representative of the pope, as well as many bishops and abbots.
-Thomas then made a written profession of obedience, some time after late May.
+Thomas then made a written profession of obedience, sometime after late May.
 Lanfranc wrote to Alexander II, attempting to get a written papal privilege of Canterbury's primacy, but Alexander replied that Lanfranc must personally resubmit the case to the papal court before a papal privilege could be issued.
 Alexander died in 1073.
 His successor, Pope Gregory VII, was opposed to the idea of primacies, and the matter of the papal privilege for Canterbury went nowhere.
 In 1073, with the help of Wulfstan, Bishop of Worcester and Peter, Bishop of Chester, Thomas consecrated Radulf as Bishop of Orkney in an attempt to increase York's authority in Scotland.
 Wulfstan often performed episcopal functions in parts of the diocese of York during the 1070s for Thomas, especially in areas that were still in turmoil after the conquest.

 Thomas reorganised the cathedral chapter during his archiepiscopate, establishing a group of secular canons with individual prebends to provide the clergy with income.
-The cathedral chapter at York had until then lived in a group, but Thomas' reforms allowed the clergy to live in their own houses.
-Thomas also set up a number of officials within the cathedral chapter, including a dean, treasurer, and precentor.
-He increased the number of clergy in the chapter, increasing it from the three he found at York when he took office, and reorganised the episcopal and chapter's estates, giving a number of estates to the chapter.
+The cathedral chapter at York had until then lived in a group, but Thomas's reforms allowed the clergy to live in their own houses.
+Thomas also set up several officials within the cathedral chapter, including a dean, treasurer, and precentor.
+He increased the number of clergy in the chapter, increasing it from the three he found at York when he took office, and reorganised the episcopal and chapter's estates, giving several estates to the chapter.
 He introduced the continental system of archdeacons to the Diocese of York, dividing the diocese into territorial units and appointing an archdeacon to each.
 Archdeacons were responsible for aiding the bishop or archbishop with his episcopal duties, collecting revenues, and presiding over some judicial courts.